-- (1) Child care: Mandatory and volunteer participant may be eligible for child care services to meet the requirements of the individual and group job search component. - (a) Mandatory and volunteer participants must have a completed WPA from the E&T work program service provider to identify the number of hours child care will be needed to successfully complete the activity. - (b) E&T mandatory and volunteer participants may only receive child care services when they are placed in the approved E&T components. - (2) Transportation reimbursements: Mandatory and volunteer participants are eligible to receive a \$25.00 transportation reimbursement if they have successfully completed the E&T work program component as defined in Paragraph J of this section. - (3) Support services are subject to the availability of state and federal funding. - L. Disqualification for noncompliance: [A mandatory individual who fails or refuses, without good cause, to comply with the E&T work requirements will not be eligible to participate in SNAP] No physically or mentally fit individual 16 years of age or older and under the age of 60 will be eligible to participate in SNAP if the individual fails or refuses, without good cause, to comply with work requirements. - (1) Individual disqualification: Any individual who fails or refuses to comply with the work registration, without good cause will be disqualified as follows: - (a) first occurrence: until compliance or for three months, whichever is later; - (b) second occurrence: until compliance or for six months, whichever is later; - (c) third occurrence: until compliance or for one year, whichever is later. - (2) Individual that is voluntarily participating: Any individual that is voluntarily participating in the work program is not subject to disqualification for non-compliance with work requirements. - (3) Treatment of income and resources: All the income and resources of an individual disqualified for noncompliance with work requirements will be counted to determine the household's income and resource maximum levels, and benefit amount (see Subsection C of 8.139.520.10 NMAC).
-Any reported change that does not relate to the individual disqualification shall be processed after the appropriate determination in (a), (b) or (c) or (d) above is made.
-SNAP benefits shall be increased or decreased according to the change processing requirements at 8.139.120.10 NMAC.
+- (1) Child care: Mandatory and volunteer participant[s] may be eligible for child care services to meet the requirements of the individual and group job search component. - (a) Mandatory and volunteer participants must have a completed WPA from the E&T work program service provider to identify the number of hours child care will be needed to successfully complete the activity. - (b) E&T mandatory and volunteer participants may only receive child care services when they are placed in the approved E&T components. - (2) Transportation reimbursements: Mandatory and volunteer participants are eligible to receive a \$25.00 transportation reimbursement if they have successfully completed the E&T work program component as defined in Paragraph J of this section. - (3) Support services are subject to the availability of state and federal funding. - L. Disqualification for noncompliance: [A mandatory individual who fails or refuses, without good cause, to comply with the E&T work requirements will not be eligible to participate in SNAP.]
+No physically or mentally fit individual 16 years of age or older and under the age of 60 will be eligible to participate in SNAP if the individual fails or refuses, without good cause, to comply with E&T allowable components. - (1) Individual disqualification: Any individual who fails or refuses to comply with the work registration, without good cause will be disqualified as follows: - (a) first occurrence: [until compliance or for three months, whichever is later] for three months or until compliance, whichever occurs earlier; - (b) second occurrence: [until-compliance or for six months, whichever is later] for six months or until compliance, whichever occurs earlier; - (c) third occurrence: [until-compliance or for one year, whichever is later] for one year or until compliance, whichever occurs earlier. - (2) Individual that is voluntarily participating: Any individual that is voluntarily participating in the work program is not subject to disqualification for non-compliance with work requirements.

+- (3) Treatment of income and resources: All the income and resources of an individual disqualified for noncompliance with work requirements will be counted to determine the household's income and resource maximum levels, and benefit amount (see Subsection C of 8.139.520.10 NMAC).
+Any reported change that does not relate to the individual disqualification shall be processed after the appropriate determination [in-(a), (b) or (c) or (d) above] is made.
+SNAP benefits shall be increased or decreased according to the change processing requirements at 8.139.120.10 NMAC. - (4) Notice of adverse action: Within 10 days of determining that a participant has failed to meet an E&T requirement, the department or its designee shall issue notice of adverse action that the payment shall be reduced.
+The payment reduction shall take place with the first payment following expiration of the notice of adverse action.

-(4) Determining the disqualification period:
+[(4)](5) Determining the disqualification period: